PARENTING BY CONNECTION

 - Two qualified instructors will lead a class of 6-8 participants.

-A portion of each mentoring class will be devoted to your specific questions and experience.
+A portion of each mentoring class will be devoted to your feedback, specific questions and experience.

 Another portion will be devoted to your processing and reflecting on your experience with the practical application of the tools and the approach.